Motor racing-Team by team analysis of the Canadian Grand Prix

-June 12 Team by team analysis of Sunday's Canadian Formula One Grand Prix in Montreal (listed in championship order):
+June 12 (Reuters) - Team by team analysis of Sunday's Canadian Formula One Grand Prix in Montreal (listed in championship order):

 MERCEDES (Lewis Hamilton 1, Valtteri Bottas 2)